jasonhallen/portfolio/README.md

 The Looper is a web-based interactive sample manipulator that you can play with on my [website](LINK).
 The core functionality, including all interactive elements and graphical displays, is built with a JavaScript animation library called [p5.js](LINK).
 The audio processing and sound design are built in [Web Csound](LINK).
 See the code base [here](LINK).

 ### Thrive to Death
-[Thrive to Death](LINK) is a Twitter bot I designed as a parody of productivity gurus.
-The code is written in [Tracery](LINK), which is a language for developing generative grammars.
-The code is has been loaded into [Cheap Bots Done Quick](LINK), which randomly generates motivational sayings and publishes them on Twitter.
+[Thrive to Death](https://twitter.com/thrivetodeath) is a Twitter bot I designed as a parody of productivity gurus.
+The code is written in [Tracery](https://tracery.io/), which is a language for specifying generative grammars.
+Every day the code is used to generate a random motivational saying that gets published on Twitter.

 ## Websites